top of page

 Witness Requirements for Trust Documents

-• Related documents (like deeds or affidavits) may require both witnesses and notarization
+• Related documents may require both witnesses and notarization

-Trust documents are frequently delayed or challenged due to:
+Trust documents are often delayed or challenged due to:

 • Confusion between witness and notary roles

-Correct execution protects the trust’s validity and intent.
+Proper execution protects the validity of the trust.

 • In assisted living facilities